 Why Do People Buy?

 In my early days of selling, this was a huge problem for me!
-And since that time, I have discovered that the ability to close a sale is a problem for many other people as well.
+And since then, I have discovered that the ability to close a sale is a problem for many other people.
 If you are like how I was back then, then this scenario may sound familiar: You can have a great conversation, ask some good questions, and uncover some clear needs that can be met.
 But when the time comes to close the sale, something happens, and you walk away empty-handed.

 3 Keys to Closing the Sale